Free Component Analysis: Theory, Algorithms & Applications: Numerical Simulations

 Then as a consequence of the linearity of the embedding operator we have that

 so that it fits (\ref{eq:general matrix model}) and we can apply FCA to estimate the mixing matrix and thus unmix the mixed waveforms.

-For the cocktail party problem we used a (complex-valued) spectrogram embedding, as described in Algorithm \ref{alg:spec_fcf}, and computed the mixed (complex-valued) spectrogram matrices $\bm{Z}_1$ and $\bm{Z}_2$ displayed in Figure \ref{fig:spectrogram}.
+For the cocktail party problem we used a (complex-valued) STFT embedding, as described in Algorithm \ref{alg:spec_fcf}, and computed the mixed (complex-valued) STFT matrices $\bm{Z}_1$ and $\bm{Z}_2$ displayed in Figure \ref{fig:spectrogram} (Here we adapt the convention that each row corresponding to the spectrum for a particular time window).
 Since the mixing matrix is real-valued we modified the FCA algorithms slightly by whitening using only real part of the covariance matrix.

-Figures \ref{fig:xhat1_fca_sw} and \ref{fig:xhat2_fca_sw} show that FCA on the complex-valued spectrogram matrices successfully unmixes the complex-valued spectograms of the latent waveforms.
+Figures \ref{fig:xhat1_fca_sw} and \ref{fig:xhat2_fca_sw} show that FCA successfully unmixes the complex-valued STFT matrices of the latent waveforms.
 Figure \ref{fig:wave1} shows that FCA succeeds in unmixing the waveforms and that FCA better unmixes the waveforms than ICA.
 Figure \ref{fig:wave2} illustrates a setting where ICA does better.

 These experiments illustrate our general point that FCA can be used wherever ICA has been used and that they perform comparably well.
 The key step is embedding a vector waveform as a matrix in a way that preserves the mixing model.
-We used the spectrogram embedding here -- other linear embeddings could be used as well.
+We used the STFT embedding here -- other linear embeddings could be used as well.
 Determining the optimal embedding so we can reason about why FCA does better than ICA for the setup in Figure \ref{fig:wave1} but does not for the setup in Figure \ref{fig:wave2} is a natural next question.